sourav3366/React/Day-7/README.md

   # React router dom
   - npm i react-router-dom  -- This command will install react router
   - Terms to be used and we should know in Routing:
   -  useRouteError
   -  createBrowserRouter
   -  RouterProvider
   -  Link instead of a tag - does not reload the page so very fast
   -  children route
   -  Outlet - basically creates a tunnel and push children component according to route
   - There are two types of routing
         - server side routing - it do a network call and brings the page which was done using a tag
         - client side routing - all the pages came at once only (SPA)
-                - 1:11 min